Anaghbrati/AI-Resume-and-Portfolio-Builder/README.md

 Rate limit exceeded
 ```

-you have likely reached the API quota or rate limit.
+This generally means the API quota or rate limit has been reached.

-Avoid repeatedly clicking AI buttons while testing.
+Avoid repeatedly clicking the AI buttons while testing.

-Check your API usage in:
+You can check your Gemini API usage through:

 [Google AI Studio](https://aistudio.google.com/?utm_source=chatgpt.com)